 This includes domain names.
 These are carefully chosen – assuming the relevant ones are still available – and a lot of effort goes into registering different domain names to protect brands.
-Once up and running, much energy goes into developing steady quality traffic flows to websites through organic SEO and paid ad campaigns.
+Once up and running, a lot of energy goes into developing steady quality traffic flow to websites through organic SEO and paid ad campaigns.

->

-> Background on new Dot Brand domains
+Background on new Dot Brand domains

 Organisations with strong brands can take real advantage by having their own new top-level domain (TLD).
 This is the last part of an internet address, after the dot, such as .com, .org and .uk.
 The global internet registrar, ICANN, allowed more generic TLDs (gTLD) to be released a few years ago to relieve pressure on the space and make it easier to register meaningful domain names.

 Many internationally renowned brands took advantage of this to register a Dot Brand (.brand) – a unique, personalised TLD to match their brands.
 Companies like Gucci and Bentley were among hundreds that secured their .brands in the first round of applications, unlocking all manner of benefits from security and improved brand recognition to marketing potential and autonomy over their company domains.

 A .brand provides your company with a single, coherent online presence.
 Instead of having to create yourbrand.com, yourbrand.org and many of the hundreds of other variations, you can have everything under .yourbrand – neatly avoiding any confusion and helping to advertise authenticity to customers.

 If your organisation has a global online presence, a .brand will help you take control of the country issue.
 You can create au.yourbrand, it.yourbrand and all the other necessary country variations, rather than registering and maintaining hundreds of other domains.
 A .brand enables you to keep all country instances within your own realm.